Maya Gabeira: Personal life

 Gabeira is the daughter of Fernando Gabeira, one of the founding members of the Green Party of Brazil.
 Her father is the son of Lebanese immigrants.
 Her mother, Yamê Reis, is a Brazilian fashion designer.

+Her former boyfriend and tow partner, Sebastian Steudtner, is also a big-wave surfer, and as of 2025 holds the world record for the tallest wave ever surfed.
+She continues to support him as a surf partner.

+Gabeira revealed in an interview in 2021 that she had suffered from anxiety for years, and was only diagnosed after an aunt gave her an anti-anxiety pill that made her feel better, leading her to seek professional help.